bigrobsf/poc/README.md

 A bonus was learning how to use the HTML input type 'range' to create sliders that change the parameter values of various filters.

 A next logical step for this is to build a menu system and implement a basic Photoshop-like web app.
 This is also on my post-graduation project list.

+**Note:** Developed for Chrome desktop.
+As this is not intended as an end-user app in its current form.
+For example, there is no spinner to let the user know that the app is working before it displays the various versions of the selected image.